-bliss is designed as a server application, to run in the background, presenting a Web UI through which you access its various features.
+bliss is designed as a server application, presenting a Web UI through which you access its various features (on Windows, this appears to work like a usual foreground app, but in reality bliss is still running a background Web server, so this FAQ still applies).
 As a result it requires certain ports to be open on its host, so that external clients can make connections.

 By default, there are two ports that must be opened:

 Port 3220 is used to serve the Web UI.
 Port 3221 is also used by bliss's internal web server, exclusively for delivering debug related information as required.